Harvey-OS/harvey/CONTRIBUTING.md

 	[commit message](https://github.com/keedon/harvey/commit/09fe3a21fa8b42088bc8ad83287928e9e7cc96ef)
 	for issue #70 mentioned above.
 You can also use graphical git tools such as `git gui` if you like.

+    To sign off automatically, copy the script for a git hook:
+    ```sh
+    cp util/prepare-commit-msg .git/hooks/
+    ```
 5. Fork the repo (only once).
     ![harvey-os_harvey__a_fresh_take_on_plan_9](https://cloud.githubusercontent.com/assets/429977/13457174/099fb5cc-e067-11e5-83ce-f65aa966a4a9.png)
 6. Add the repo as a remote (every time you clone the repository)